scandale-project/scandale/docs/deployment.rst

 - installation of the server;
 - configuration of the server (OMEMO, etc.);
-- creation of the required accounts for the correlation engine and the probes;
+- creation of the required accounts for the aggregation engine and the probes;
 - configuration of Pumpkin.

 Description of the steps: